By Julie Roberts, M.S., CCC-SLP

 Social skills goals train autistic students to hide their authentic social communication style while simultaneously trying to perform with someone else’s often arbitrary expectations for “good” social interaction.
 The rationale behind social skills training is that hiding one’s autistic or wider-neurodivergent social communication “deficits” (differences) and using the new skills trained into them will improve their lives.

-The second problem with these kinds of goals is that they have outcomes of poor mental health for the child or adolescent.
-“Findings indicated that camouflaging was a significant predictor of internalizing (i.e., anxiety, depression, somatic complaints) symptoms,” (Ross, Grove, McAloon, 2023).
+The second problem with these kinds of goals is that they have poor mental health outcomes for the child or adolescent.
+“Findings indicated that camouflaging was a significant predictor of internalizing (i.e., anxiety, depression, somatic complaints) symptoms” (Ross, Grove, McAloon, 2023).

 Let’s break down XYZ’s toxic social skills training goal to demonstrate just how damaging and even dangerous these kinds of goals are for neurodivergent students.